igaray/name_pryer/README.md

 ``-i X [Y | end]``

 Insert X at position Y [or end].
-Does not take into account the extension, so end is just before the last period.
+The end is just before the last period.

 * X must be a string
 * Y must be either the string 'end' or a non-negative integer

+---
+``-n``

+Sanitizes filenames by removing anything that is not an alphanumeric field.

 ---
 ``-r X Y``